LuanaMarrocco-zz/BASIC/README.md

 ```
 docker exec -it docker-geth-network-master_eth_1 geth attach ipc://root/.ethereum/devchain/geth.ipc
 ```
 Then you can `miner.start()`, and then check to see if it's mining by inspecting `web3.eth.mining`.
-Your node will start minning when the DAG File will be fully generated.
+Your node will start mining when the DAG File will be fully generated.

 See the [Javascript Runtime](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) docs for more.